 Diabetes won't stop your child behaving like any other teenager.
 But there are extra considerations that make good communication even more important.

-- Pick your time.
-There’s no point trying to have a conversation with your teen when one of you is rushing off somewhere.
+- There’s no point trying to have a conversation with your teen when one of you is rushing off somewhere.
 Make sure you’ve got the time to talk about things fully – it’s really hard to stop and start this kind of conversation.

-- Pick your resources – Make sure you’ve got more information that you can give to your teen, eg if you’re going to talk about sex, have information on contraception handy, or look it up on an appropriate website.
+- – Make sure you’ve got more information that you can give to your teen, eg if you’re going to talk about sex, have information on contraception handy, or look it up on an appropriate website.

 When you have the ‘birds and bees’ chat with your teenager, you also need to bring diabetes into the equation.